abarrainkua/SPECTRE/README.md

 - COMPAS
 - Toy dataset

-However, the implementation of new datasets is straightforward.
+However, new datasets can easily be integrated into the code :)